 If you know a friend, neighbour or member of your community who deserves this unique award, please share their stories with us by nominating them today!

 When the Right Honourable Roméo LeBlanc became Governor General of Canada, he was determined to thank the thousands of caring people who give so much to their fellow citizens, the unsung heroes who volunteer their time, their efforts and a great deal of their lives to helping others, and who ask for nothing in return.
 In 1995, the Governor General’s Caring Canadian Award was created.

-The Caring Canadian Award consists of a certificate and a lapel pin presented to recipients by the governor general or by lieutenant-governors, territorial commissioners, mayors or partner organizations.
+The Caring Canadian Award consists of a letter, certificate and a lapel pin presented to recipients by the governor general or by lieutenant-governors, territorial commissioners, mayors, members of the Order of Canada or partner organizations.